Butterfly UFO Blocks Come Alive!

 I pressed and trimmed while sewing my point blocks together to create the star blocks.
 When sewing the rows together, alternate the direction the seams are pressed so they nest when sewing the rows together.
 Give the top a good press once it is complete, and make sure to de-thread the seams and back of the top prior to quilting.

 You are ready to quilt!
-The corresponding YouTube video shows the layout, creating, and sewing of the blocks.
+The corresponding YouTube video (directly below) shows the layout, creating, and sewing of the blocks.

 The next blog and YouTube video will discuss the quilting of this little quilt.